Study at the nation's premier SLP Institute. Join the next online cohort in May 2021.

 Over the last two decades, more than 600 bilingual speech-language pathologists have successfully completed the Teachers College Bilingual Extension Institute, directed by Professor Catherine Crowley.
 Taught by an eight-person faculty and seven master clinicians, the Institute’s Advanced Certificate in Bilingual Speech-Language Pathology is designed to provide students with the knowledge and clinical skills needed to provide culturally and linguistically appropriate services for children and adolescents.
+The program extends the knowledge gained at a speech language graduate program or related grad program.

 Students may complete the Advanced Certificate online or on-campus at Teachers College, Columbia University in New York City.*